Bread for the World

 Bread for the World is a 501(c)(4) organization that lobbies Congress for hungry people.
 It does more lobbying on poverty issues than any other organization in the country.
 In this work, Bread for the World has strong connections with 50 diverse Christian denominations and 4,000 congregations.
 Its grassroots network is active in every congressional district and mobilizes hundreds of thousands of thoughtful constituent contacts with Congress each year.

-Bread for the World is a collective Christian voice urging our nation’s decision makers to end hunger at home and abroad.
-Working through our churches, campuses, and other organizations, we engage more people in advocacy.
+Bread for the World is a collective Christian voice urging the nation’s decisions makers to end hunger at home and abroad.
+Moved by God’s grace in Jesus Christ, they advocate for a world without hunger.